mostafakram/mostafakram.dev/source/_posts/deploy-nuxt-on-forge.md

 }
 ```

-Let's remove generate as we are not going to use it and one more for production deployment so that `package.json` scripts will be
+Let's remove generate as we are not going to use it and one more for production deployment so that `package.json` scripts will be:

 ```json
 {